radoklv/Vending-API/README.md

 npm start
 ```

-NOTE: Please use at leas node v 16.14.0
+NOTE: Please use at least node v16.14.0

 Runs the app in the development mode.\